 The packaging does not recommend taking this before sleep, so late night workouts probably aren’t an option unless you’re a night owl.
 5 hours latest before bed time is the recommended timing from GAT.

-We give GAT Nitraflex a rating of 4.4 out of 5.
+GAT Nitraflex gets a rating of 4.4 out of 5.
 Click here to check the latest price on Amazon.

 BSN N.o Xplode Review